ipfs/specs/COMPACT_DENYLIST_FORMAT.md

   (`CIDV1_BASE32/`).
 - A b58-encoded multihash (a.k.a CIDV0), corresponding to the Sum() of:
   - An IPNS-Path:
-    - `/ipns/IPNS` when the IPNS name is NOT a CID.
+    - `/ipns/NAME` when the IPNS name is NOT a CID.
-    - The b58-encoded-multihash extracted from an IPNS key when the IPNS key is a CID.
+    - The b58-encoded-multihash extracted from an IPNS name when the IPNS name is a CID.
   - An IPFS-Path: `b58-encoded-multihash/P/A/T/H` where the multihash is extracted from the CID in `/ipfs/CID/P/A/T/H` (The multihash and the CID